4-way tie for lead at Heritage as another wild finish looms - WHIZ News

 Brooks Koepka quietly posted a 68 and was in the group three shots behind.

 Chalk it up to June, a new date for the RBC Heritage because of the pandemic.
-The tournament usually is the week after the Masters in April, when the temperature is slightly cooler, the greens are firmer and the rye grass has been taken over by Bermuda.
+The tournament usually is the week after the Masters in April, when the temperature is slightly cooler, the greens are firmer and the rye grass hasn’t been taken over by Bermuda.
 It’s soft.
-And these are the best players in the world, all of them eager to get back to work.
+And these are the best players in the world, all of them eager to get going again.

-A year ago, Johnson was the only player at double digits under par (10 under) going into the final round.
-This year, 35 players were at 10 under or better.
+“Because we’re not at a major championship-style golf course last week or this week, where you’re going to have separation because of bad scores, I think that’s probably why,” Simpson said when asked to explain the bunched score.

-The six rounds at 63 marked the third time since October that at least six players shot 63 in a round.
-There were seven such rounds at the RSM Classic in November, about 80 miles down the Atlantic coast at Sea Island.
+Perhaps that explains why Justin Thomas called it “the worst 66 I’ve ever shot in my life.”

 “I think we’ve all had enough notice to try and get ready to play tournaments again,” said Hatton, who rented a house in Orlando, Florida, during the stay-at-home mandate.
 “So it’s not massively surprising to see guys playing as well as they are, and hopefully the guys at home are enjoying it, watching on TV.”